carlos-menezes/website/content/single-param-functions.md

 date: 2025-04-17
 ---

-When writing functions in TypeScript, you either pass arguments individually (`n` params) or group them into a single object.
+When writing functions in TypeScript (and, truthfully, any language that does not support named parameters), you either pass arguments individually (`n` params) or group them into a single object.
 While both are valid, I am yet to find a case were object parameters aren't the better choice.

 Say you call a function which creates a user: